 $40,000+ of high quality scanning equipment

-The Texas State Library & Archives Commission (TSLAC) funded the hiring of 2 Black archivists through the TexTreasures Grant
+The Texas State Library & Archives Commission (TSLAC) funded the processing of more than 31 manuscript collections through TexTreasures Grant

 Finding Aids Created

 The National Endowment for the Humanities funded the student workers who created more than 31 finding aids, which serve as a model for all future processing projects!

 In Fall 2023, the Digital PV Panther Project worked with Dr. Bequita Pegram and Dr. Malachi Crawford to develop a new History program minor in Digital Storytelling as well as 2 new courses: HIST 3330: Intro to Digital Storytelling and HIST 3331: Podcasting Oral History.